 I still drop these white backgrounds out on Photoshop and save them as .PSD files.
 This is so I end up with a collage that looks like this:

 An alternative to Photoshop

-I haven’t tried it out myself, but you can look up this tutorial on Youtube to learn how to use this seemingly useful tool.
+You can look up this tutorial on Youtube to learn how to use this incredibly useful tool.